A broad introduction to the complex issue of suicide and approaches to suicide prevention for a range of students and professional groups.

 - Describe and be familiar with research approaches relating to suicide, and their strengths and limitations from a range of perspectives.

-- Have an appreciation of the nature of politics, discourses and contemporary issues within suicide prevention.
+- Demonstrate an appreciation of the nature of discourse and contemporary issues within suicide prevention.